Dhruvikankadiya1337/javascript/image slider/readme.md

 🔥 What makes it special?

-✅ Smooth transition effects
+✅ Smooth transition effects.
-✅ Stylish dot indicators & navigation buttons
+✅ Stylish dot indicators & navigation buttons.
-✅ Fully responsive on all devices
+✅ Fully responsive on all devices.
-✅ Clean UI with modern aesthetics
+✅ Clean UI with modern aesthetics.
-✅ Easily customizable for portfolios or product galleries
+✅ Easily customizable for portfolios or product galleries.

 This project challenged me to combine logic with creativity — and it turned out to be such a fun and rewarding learning experience! 💪💻